Rahulsingh190792/SSPackage/README.md

 <img src="SShot/SShot2.png" width=600 >

 3. After few second file explorer window will open, please mention the file name with extension (screenshot will be saved in this file) and click save.
+   Note: If it take too much time to launch the explorer window, you may also launch the SSPackage.exe directly from the Package directory.(It is the faster approach)

 <!-- ![](SShot/SShot3.JPG)  -->
 <img src="SShot/SShot3.JPG" width=600 >